 The transport of multicast traffic requires an elementary network function needed to deliver multicast data through the network to the user equipment (UE).
 For example, in the case of IP traffic, this means the transport of IP multicast datagrams.
 It is important that the 5G network supports this elementary function, which is enough to satisfy certain use cases such as LTE for mission critical application (known as Mission Critical Pushto-Talk (MCPTT) [35]).
 In MCPTT, eMBMS is used to transport data transparently to the UE [36].
-It can be expected that the support of transparent transport of multicast user data will become an important function for future use cases such as IoT or IPTV in converged networks.
+It can be expected that the transport of multicast user data will become an important function for future use cases such as IoT or IPTV in converged networks.
 For example, MCPTT relies on the MB2 interface for the transparent transport of user data via eMBMS [15].
-The transparent transport of user data can be further simplified in 5G networks by allowing the 5G network to receive multicast user data directly, without a need for a tunnel from the multicast source when the multicast source resides inside the operator's 5G network, e.g. in multi-access edge cloud, or near the 5G network in operator's infrastructure and the networking between the multicast source and 5G network supports multicast transport.
+The transport of multicast user data can be further simplified in 5G networks by allowing the 5G network to receive multicast source resides inside the operator's 5G network, e.g. in multi-access edge cloud, or near the 5G network in operator's infrastructure and the networking between the multicast source and 5G network supports multicast transport.

 Implementation-specific or standard-based solutions can be introduced to deliver multicast data to the UPF when the network infrastructure between the 5G network and the multicast source does not support multicast transport.
-The operator's infrastructure may be connected to the multicast content source by a virtual private network (VPN).
+The operator's infrastructure may be connected to the multicast content source, which sends multicast packets, by a virtual private network (VPN).
 This is considered as an implementation-specific solution.
 A standard-based solution could be a standardized API through which the multicast content source can request an establishment of a tunnel end-point, e.g. using DTLS.
-The transparent multicast transport means that the UPF treats the multicast data (e.g. IP multicast datagrams) in the same or very similar way as the unicast data even if multicast data are delivered to the UPF via a tunnel.
+Other solution is Automatic Multicast Tunneling [42].
+The transparent multicast transport proposes that the UPF treats the multicast data (e.g. IP multicast datagrams) in the same or very similar way as the unicast data even if multicast data are delivered to the UPF via a tunnel.
 For example, the UPF does not perform any multicast specific functionalities such as application layer forward error correction (AL-FEC) or file repair.
-A UE launches the file repair procedure when this UE cannot recover the missing data even after AL-FEC recovery.
 It is assumed that any protocols or optimization for unidirectional transport may implement the transparent multicast transport capability of the 5G system by the system (e.g. DVB multicast ABR) or the applications.
 In transparent multicast transport, specific functionalities (e.g. reliability from retransmission or AL-FEC) may be performed at the multicast content source rather than the 5G system providing such functionalities.